cupcakearmy/autorestic/docs/cli/exec.md

 autorestic exec -a -- snapshots
 ```

 With `exec` you can basically run every cli command that you would be able to run with the restic cli.
-It only prefillst path, key, etc.
+It only pre-fills path, key, etc.

 > :ToCPrevNext